US-CBP/cbp-style-guide/src/docs/components/buttons.md

 <h3>Buttons</h3>

-Buttons are used as triggers for actions.
+Buttons are used as action triggers.
 Depending on the use case, buttons contain a label and/or an icon.
 There are a variety of styles, sizes, and variations that can be used for different situations.

 All button labels are sentence case.
-They should be as short as possible while clearly explaining what will happen when the button is clicked.
+Labels should be as short as possible while clearly explaining what will happen when the button is clicked.

 &nbsp;